de-shyt/CUB_conspects/Operating Systems JUB.md

 #### 1. Device independence

-Space applications should work with as many similar devices as possible without requiring any changes.
-Some user space applications may want to exploit specific device characteristics
+User space applications should work with as many similar devices as possible without requiring any changes.
+Some user space applications may want to exploit specific device characteristics.

 #### 2. Efficiency

 Many applications are I/O bound and not CPU bound.
+And I/O operations can be rather slow.

-##### Buffering Schemes \todo
+##### Buffering schemes:

+The buffer is an area in the main memory used to store or hold the data temporarily.
+It acts as a temporary placeholder in order to keep everything running efficiently and without issues between running devices, programs, and processes.
+Buffering is done to deal with a speed mismatch between the producer and consumer of the data stream.

+Buffering schemes:

+- Unbuffered I/O: data is passed without any buffering from user space to the device

+- Single buffer: data is buffered in user space before it is passed to the device

+- Double buffer: there are two buffers in the OS.
+Data is buffered in user space, then again in kernel space before it is passed to the device

+- Circular buffer: there are $n$ buffers in the OS.
+Data is buffered multiple times in order to improve efficiency or to avoid side effects (e.g. flickering in graphics systems)

+##### I/O programming styles

+- programmed input/output:

+  The CPU copies data to/from the I/O device and blocks until I/O is complete

+- interrupt-driven input/output:

+  Interrupts drive the I/O process, the CPU can do other things while the device is busy

+- direct-memory-access input/output:

+  A DMA controller moves data in/out of memory and notifies the CPU when I/O is complete, the CPU does not need to process any interrupts during the I/O process